AbrahamZambranoTablante/Insertion-Sort/README.md

         temp = arr[i];
 ```

-4. Initiate a second index to compare
+4. Initiate a second index to compare against the temporary variable

 ```js
 //initilization of (j) assigning (i - 1) in order to get the left value on the first index that we need to compare agains the right holded on temp